 Do you need to know how to arrange a dignified funeral at an affordable cost?
-We have put together this guide to help you understand how you can save thousands by arranging a funeral.
+We have put together this guide to help you understand how you can save thousands by arranging an affordable cremation in Chicago.
 In fact, you can arrange a simple, basic cremation for just $1,165!

 The average cost of a traditional funeral in Chicago is $6,964*, and this does not include cemetery costs, so it is understandable that many families today are looking for more affordable alternatives.
 Cremation is now becoming the preferred, more affordable option to conduct a dignified, yet simple funeral service at a fraction of the full cost of a traditional funeral.

 Why choose cremation services?

 Cremation offers an inexpensive and flexible alternative to a burial service.
 Choosing cremation services can save you 40% to 60% (or sometimes more) on the cost of traditional burial services.
 This is because a casket is not required, or embalming (unless required) and there is no immediate need for a cemetery plot or burial vault.
 Eliminating these just these few products and services saves thousands of dollars alone.

 A cremation can offer a more flexible alternative that can accommodate families who have moved from their home state, or when a funeral cannot be held straight away.
 Cremation also offers a greater range of personalization options with a whole array of ash-scattering ceremony possibilities, and various cremation artifact products.

 There are 3 main types of cremation service options:

 Cremation Funeral – where the funeral service is held with the deceased present and a cremation is conducted after the service.